Stage 2 - Movement

 Escaping an infinite loop

-In addition, if you are using Thonny, you can click the stop icon.
+If you’re using Thonny, you can also click the stop button to end the program.

 Let’s investigate the new code line-by-line.

-• running = True → used to keep the main loop running until the user exits.
+• running = True → used to keep the main loop going until the player decides to quit.

-• while running: → the start of our main loop
+• while running: → starts the main loop.

-• current_room.describe() → calls the describe method for the current_room
+• current_room.describe() → runs the describe function for whatever room is stored in the current_room variable.

-• input("> ") → places "> " on the screen as a prompt then accepts the user input
+• input("> ") → shows "> " on the screen and waits for the player to type something.

-• command = → assigns the converted user input to the command variable
+• command = → stores the final text in the command variable.

 Responding to commands